mapninja/Earthsys144/Intro_RS_GEE.md

 https://code.earthengine.google.com/?accept_repo=users/stacemaples/GEE_Intro_RS

-## What you will do for this label
+## What you will do for this lab
-For this Lab, you will work your way through a series of Sample Scripts, running each of them, and in some cases "uncommenting" sections of code to enable new functions.
+For this Lab, you will work your way through a series of Sample Scripts, running each of them, and in some cases "uncommenting" sections of code to enable new functions, or changing code in simple ways.

-THe code in these scripts is heavily commented with instructions and notes about what the code is doing.
+The code in these scripts is heavily commented with instructions and notes about what the code is doing.

-You are encouraged to alter the scripts by changing datate ranges, adjusting visualization parameters, and altering the bands being used, to see what happens.
+You are encouraged to alter the scripts by changing date ranges, adjusting visualization parameters, and altering the bands being used, to see what happens.

+You can always reload the script, if thisngs get broken beyond comprehension.

 ## An Introduction to the Code Editor Interface